FLATTEN

 FLATTEN BY

-Converts the rows in the source table using vertical unpacking of containers of variable length (lists or dictionaries).
+Converts rows in the source table using vertical unpacking of containers of variable length (lists or dictionaries).

 For example: